 The SpiderOak ONE and Groups graphical application only allows you to delete files that were uploaded from the device you are currently seated at.
 This is by design, to make it harder for a laptop thief to maliciously delete all your files.
 There are a few ways to delete files that were uploaded from another device, although by design they are not particularly convenient.

 Method 1: Delete the files from the computer that uploaded them

 It is easiest to move to the computer that uploaded the files and delete them from there.

 Method 2: Save wanted files, then remove the device

 Download any files from that device that you want to keep.
-Once the files are wherever on your hard disk that you want them, instruct the application to back them up.
+Once the files are on your hard disk where you want them, instruct the application to back them up.
 It will initially appear to start uploading those files all over again, but it will deduplicate them and only update its record of where those files are located.
 Now you can remove the device, which will delete the files associated with it that you want to delete:

 Method 3: --purge